devlopersabbir/sabbir-code-snippet/README.md

   <img src="/assets/logo.png" alt="HTML & JavaScript Code Snippet" width="130" />
 </p>

-# HTML & JavaScript Code Snippet
+# JS HTML Code Snippet

 This is a simple extension that provides code snippets for HTML and JavaScript.
 It helps to speed up the coding process by providing handy snippets for commonly